Pacaha

 Pacaha was a Native American polity encountered in 1541 by the Hernando de Soto expedition.
 This group inhabited fortified villages in what is today the northeastern portion of the U.S. state of Arkansas.

-The tribe takes its name from the chieftain Pacaha (born in early 16th century), who ruled the tribe from its primary village on the Mississippi River, which was thought to be located in present-day Crittenden County, Arkansas near Turrell.
+The tribe takes its name from the chieftain Pacaha (born in the early 16th century), who ruled the tribe from its primary village on the Mississippi River, which was thought to be located in present-day Crittenden County, Arkansas near Turrell.
 The site, part of the Nodena phase, is known to archaeologists as "The Bradley Site".
 Information about Chief Pacaha and his people comes from journals made during the expedition of Hernando De Soto in 1541.
 The de Soto expedition stayed at Pacaha's village for approximately 40 days.

 De Soto expedition

 The initial encounter between the Pacaha and the de Soto expedition was violent.
 Chief Pacaha's tribe had been at war for some time with a neighboring chieftain named Casqui.
-The Casqui tribe is thought to have lived at a site near Parkin, Arkansas and the location of the present-day Parkin Archeological State Park.
+The Casqui tribe is thought to have lived at a site near Parkin, Arkansas, which is the location of the present-day Parkin Archeological State Park.

 De Soto had encountered the Casqui tribe first.
 When he pressed on to visit the Pacaha village, many of the Casqui people followed him.
 Many of the Pacaha, seeing the approach of their enemy, attempted to flee to an island in the river and drowned.
 The Casqui who accompanied de Soto sacked the village, desecrated holy sites, and looted valuables.

 The Pacaha controlled more territory and had a larger population than the Casqui.
 Chief Pacaha was younger than the Casqui chief, however, and seemingly had more to lose from the continued aggressive Casqui attacks.
 De Soto contacted Chief Pacaha and convinced him that he had nothing to do with the attack and that the expedition's intentions were peaceful.
 De Soto assured the Pacaha that the expedition would help the Pacaha attack the Casqui to punish them for their subterfuge.